branscha/tmplt-airapp/README.md

    * Panel 1
        * Target platform: Desktop
        * Output type: Application
-       * Flex/Air SDK: Select the SDK, not the flexmojos.
+       * Flex/Air SDK: Select the SDK, not the Flexmojos.
        * UNCHECK 'create sample' apps or the sources will be overwritten.
    * Panel 2
        * Select the source folder where the pom.xml resides.